How to Disable Cloudflare Proxy for Your Custom Domain

 Cloudflare applies DNS changes almost instantly, but it can take 2–5 minutes for the change to propagate.
 After waiting:

-1. Go back to your Mailbux Rebrand page
+1. Go back to your Echoterra Communications Rebrand page

 2. Click Re-check & Install SSL in the Cloudflare alert box